MiDataInt/mdi-apps-framework/docs/server-deployment/server-security.md

 ### Authentication using OAuth2

-The **OAuth2** protocol is an internet standard wherein a user logs in with a 3rd party identity provider who provides verifying information to the MDI server.
+The **OAuth2** protocol is an internet standard wherein a user logs in with a third party identity provider who provides verifying information to the MDI server.
 Most people will be familiar with this kind of login.